n15g/coh-content-db-homecoming/README.md

 3. Once done with all updates, you’ll submit your changes to be merged into the main Database.
 This must be approved by Nick/KeyboardKitsune, which he usually does within a couple of days. **Ensure all of your changes are 100% correct before asking to merge, to prevent multiple requests.**
 4. Each badge is represented by a .ts file located in the src/badge/(category) directories.
 Each badge category (Accolade, Exploration, etc.) also has a .ts file (e.g. \_accolade-badges.ts) which determines proper sequential display order and must be updated when new badges are added.
 Badge icon images must be uploaded to the appropriate folder in docs/images/badges.
-5. Always coordinate with other people who are updating the database so you don’t overwrite each others’ efforts!
+5. Always coordinate with other people who are updating the database so you don’t overwrite each other's efforts!

 ### Info Needed to Add or Update Badges

-(retain screen shots of everything obtained in-game!)
+(retain screenshots of everything obtained in-game!)

 * Badge Icon Image \[ATC\]
 * In-Game Sequential Order \[ATC\]